khoidauminh/coffeevis_rs/README.md

 Currently reading from a file is not supported.
 It is recommended to launch coffeevis in a script.

 ## Notes

+Upon launch coffeevis will grab your default audio source, use an audio config tool to direct your desired source to coffeevis (e.g. `pavucontrol`).
+I don't know how to fix this yet.

+On Wayland, coffeevis cannot set itself on top so you will have to rely on external tool.
+For example, on KDE Plasma, you can use the window rules feature to do that.

+When input is quiet, the visualizer will try to amplify the input so that the visualizers don't become boring.

 Coffeevis prints text directly to stdout, rendering may be heavy depending on your terminal.

 A terminal with GPU-accelerated support is recommended (i.e Alacritty, Kitty, Wezterm, ...)